Polymer Clay Creative Block and the Bestseller Trap

 8. Make Something for Someone Specific

-Makers often mention that unfamiliar tutorials, working alongside kids, and switching to a different medium can all help reset creative energy.
+Unfamiliar tutorials, working alongside kids, and switching to a different medium for an afternoon can all reset creative energy.

 Making something ugly on purpose can be a useful reset when perfectionism is the block, because it removes the pressure of polish for a session.